bahrom04/Frame-in-order/README.md

 # Every Frame In Order Bot(Twitter)
 <br>
-<h2>You might have seen Twitter Bots posts every 30 minutes every second of movie or TV series in order such as Spongebob,Breaking Bad and American Psyho</h2>
+<h2>Twitter Bots posts every 30 minutes every second of movie or TV series in order such as Spongebob,Breaking Bad and American Psyho</h2>

 ![image](https://github.com/Bahromoken/Sotqin-kinosidan-lavhalar/assets/116780481/f4c249e7-7059-4c0c-86f6-466f89cb46b6)

-<h2>If you want to create Twitter Bot like this, here to do list</h2>
+<h2>To do list</h2>
 <ul>
   <li><code>1.python3 version=>3.8 or later</code></li>
   <li><code>2.pip installed with python.</code> You have to use pip command to install packages</li>